blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 A noisy SCL loss means, that cases can occur where the loss forces the model to maximize similarities between embeddings from samples of different classes.
 The outer-loop encoder loss in this setting contains an "interference term", which causes the model to pull together embeddings from different tasks, or to pull embeddings into a random direction, with the randomness being introduced by random initialization of the classification head.
 Those two phenomena are termed <ins>cross-task interference</ins>
 and <ins>initialization interference</ins>.
 Noise and interference in the loss vanish when applying the zeroing trick, and the outer-loop encoder loss turns into a proper SCL loss.
 Meaning that minimizing this loss forces embeddings of the same class/task together, while pushing embeddings from the same task and different classes apart.
 A decent increase in performance is observed for MAML with the zeroing trick, compared to vanilla MAML.

-Those findings are derived using a general formulation of MAML, with a cross-entropy loss, and the details are available in [the paper](#kao) of course.
+Those findings are derived using a general formulation of MAML, with a cross-entropy loss, and the details are available in the paper <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite> of course.
 Also, a slightly simpler example is stated, to give an intuition of MAMLs SCL properties.
-I will briefly summarize it in the following, to share this intuition with you.
-However, you might also want to [skip](#initialization-using-prototypes) to the next section.
+We will briefly summarize it in the following, to share this intuition with you.

 ### MAMLs SCL Intuition
 To get an intuition of how MAML relates to SCL, let's look at the following setup: an N-way one-shot classification task, using MAML with Mean Squared Error (MSE) between the 1-hot encoded class label and the models prediction.
 Furthermore, the EFIL assumption is made, the zeroing trick is applied, only a single inner loop update step is used, and only a single task is sampled per batch.